Skip to content

 Detecting cancer cells and precancerous polyps can be done through screening tests.
 These are recommended for people aged 50 and above.

-Once symptoms appear, doctors will recommend diagnostic tests to confirm if it is colorectal cancer and identify the most effective treatment.
+Once symptoms appear, doctors will recommend diagnostic tests to confirm if it is colon cancer, determine its staging and identify the most effective treatment.

 The following tests are often used to diagnose colorectal cancer: